Mesothelioma Causes

 Primary Asbestos Exposure

-The first and most common mode of exposure to asbestos is primary occupational exposure, which can happen at many workplaces.
+The first and most common mode of exposure to asbestos is primary occupational exposure, which can happen in many workplaces.

 Primary exposure on the job occurs in any industry that uses asbestos materials.
 Asbestos was once common in insulation, fireproofing, and many construction and shipbuilding materials.